What’s In Your Water? Part 1

 Image by Painter06 on Pixabay.

-Recently I wrote about one of the homeschool preschool lessons I did with my son on the environment and pollution.
-That lesson is one of the things that prompted me to start going plastic-free after learning about plastic pollution in the ocean and discovering that only about 9% of our plastics get recycled.
+Recently I wrote about one of my homeschool preschool lessons with my son on the environment and pollution.
+Those lessons are one of the things that prompted me to start going plastic-free after learning about plastic pollution in the ocean and discovering that only about 9% of our plastics get recycled.
 That means 91% is not recycled!

 Sometimes we learn more just by teaching others.